Prussians Mark 300th Anniversary of Friedrich the Great’s Birth

 Friedrich the Great was born on January 24th, 1712 as the eldest son of King Friedrich Wilhelm I in Prussia and Sophia Dorothea of Hanover.
 He succeeded to the Prussian throne in 1740, and became ‘King of Prussia’ in February 1772 after taking control of the entire historical Prussian state.
 He died on August 17th, 1786.

 Click here to read more about the Prince and Princess of Prussia.Filed under German Royals

-Tagged Anniversary, Birth, Friedrich II, President Wulff, Prince Georg Friedrich, Princess Sophie of Prussia, Prussia.
+Tagged Anniversary, Birth, Friedrich II of Prussia, Georg Friedrich Prince of Prussia, President Wulff of Germany, Princess Sophie of Prussia, Prussia.